owid/owid-datasets/datasets/Number of direct national elections — NELDA (2015)/README.md

 # Number of direct national elections — NELDA (2015)

 This dataset gives the number of direct national elections held in each country in each year 1945–2012.
-It is taken entirely from Susan Hyde and Nikolay Marinov's NELDA dataset (Version 4, 2015).
+These data are taken entirely from Susan Hyde and Nikolay Marinov's NELDA dataset (Version 4, 2015).

 For a summary of the most important information about the NELDA dataset (e.g. which elections and countries are included), see their overview: https://nelda.co/#about.